nigeljohnson73/gStation/README.md

     echo 1 > /sys/class/gpio/gpio18/value

 	# Start the OLED display
-    python3 /webroot/gStation/sh/oledpower.py &
+    sh /webroot/gStation/sh/oledmonitor.sh &

-That should do it for now
+That should do it for now.
+Reboot and watch the beauty unfold.